 Additional Implemenation Guidance

-HL7 Reporting of Culture and Susceptibilities
+Culture and Susceptibilities Reporting

 Introduction

 Parent-child relationships, such as culture and sensitivities, can be reported using the HL7 electronic messaging standard.
 However, this is an area where many vendors and large laboratories have augmented the standard to account for variations in the systems with which they work.
 This usually does not present a problem until these messages must be shared between systems (for instance, between laboratories and sub-contracted laboratories, or between laboratories and public health agencies).